conan-io/docs/reference/misc.rst

 build
 ^^^^^

 Return the build number of the version if any.
-Build number is separated by `+` in semver.
+Build number is separated by `+` in semantic versioning.

 .. code-block:: bash